 How to appoint a panel engineer

-You can choose an engineer from either of the 2 main lists:
+You can choose an engineer from the:

-- Post-incident reporting system for UK dams February 2007
+- post-incident reporting system for UK dams February 2007

-- Engineering guide to emergency planning for UK reservoirs June 2006
+- engineering guide to emergency planning for UK reservoirs June 2006

-- Interim guide to quantitative risk assessment for UK reservoirs May 2006
+- interim guide to quantitative risk assessment for UK reservoirs May 2006

-- Floods and reservoir safety (FEH/FSR) - revised guidance for panel engineers June 2004
+- floods and reservoir safety (FEH/FSR) - revised guidance for panel engineers June 2004

-- Early detection of internal erosion - feasibility report November 2003
+- early detection of internal erosion - feasibility report November 2003

-- Vulnerability of UK dam embankments to increased direct rainfall on their surfaces January 2003
+- vulnerability of UK dam embankments to increased direct rainfall on their surfaces January 2003

-- Climate change impacts on the safety of British reservoirs January 2002
+- climate change impacts on the safety of British reservoirs January 2002

-- Sedimentation in storage reservoirs February 2001
+- sedimentation in storage reservoirs February 2001

-Application process for panel engineers
+Application process for panel engineers in England and Wales